 1. Community Disease Ecology

 This program was launched in 2012 and is now one of the most comprehensive studies of gastrointestinal parasites in South America.
-We use microscopic and genetic tools to evaluate parasite infections in non-invasively collected fecal samples.
-With baseline data on parasites from 11 primate species at CICRA, we can monitor community interactions, health, and population stability, animal behavior, and whether climate change may be altering parasite-host relationships.
+We use microscopic and genetic tools to evaluate parasite infections in non-invasively collected faecal samples.
+With baseline data on parasites from 11 primate species at CICRA, we can monitor community interactions, health, and population stability, animal behaviour, and whether climate change may be altering parasite-host relationships.

 Application deadline: Rolling, open now.

 Program fee: $1800 for 4 weeks; $450 each additional week.

 Appeals to majors: Anthropology, Evolutionary Biology, Veterinary Science.